bright/new-www/content/blog/a-quick-introduction-to-the-event-driven-architecture.md

 </center>

-When an address is changed on the customer side a request is sent to the billing with a change command.
+When an address is changed on the customer's side a request is sent to the billing with a change command.
 In this case, the customer has a dependency on the billing.
 It is a very easy approach that every developer should understand.

 ## Event notification

-By using the event notification pattern we inform all entities which listen to the change.
+By using the event notification pattern we inform all entities which listen for the change.

 <center>